Upfront Timeslots

 BACKGROUND

 Customer behavior started to shift post-pandemic where they now don’t want to feel like they are wasting their time and have more control over their experience.
-Additionally, customer analytics indicated that the Kroger Delivery service was the preferred delivery method for customers but did not understand how to guarantee that service when shopping online
+In response to the growing array of grocery fulfillment options, this shift presented a clear opportunity to support customers in identifying the solution best suited to their individual preferences and needs.

 ASK